BdrGM/nova-multiai/README.md

 GM Preview Voices

-ElevenLabs Setup
+ElevenLabs Setup (optional)

-How to Use (Players & GMs)
+How to Use

 Talking in Public